agustinalonsocantoli/agustinalonsocantoli/README.md

 ### I am a Full Stack Developer
-- 🔭 I’m currently working on my Portfolio Website
+- 🔭 I’m currently working on Imagina Formacion
 - 💡 I like to explore new technologies
-- 👯 I’m looking to collaborate with other Developers :wink:
+- 🛠 I'm always looking for new challenges.
 - 👨‍💻 All of my projects are available in GitHub

 <br>